andreasplesch/x_ite_dom/README.md

 - in mutation observer, use map to find x3d node and use SAI to update/remove/add
  - attribute changes handled
  - uses cobweb parser to convert from string to correct type, then set value to field
+ - also reflect back to DOM after internal changes?
+ - would need conversion from type to string per type ...

+TODO:

+- add/remove nodes
+ - SAI: Scene.createNode, .rootNodeHandling.createRootNode or so
+ - SAI node.dispose()
+- mouse EVENTS:
+ - canvas events all captured and stopped by cobweb; it then checks if over Shapes
+ - need to emit event back to DOM node
+ - needs reverse mapping of DOM node to x3d node